 In order to compare patterns of living arrangements, Ruggles used the living arrangements of individuals and couples aged 65 or older.
-Looking at the residence patterns from the perspective of the elderly makes it possible to partly overcome the weaknesses of household-level variables, such as those used in the Hammel-Laslett model, which is popular among family historians (Berkner 1977; Ruggles 1986, 1987, 1990, 2009; King and Preston 1990; King 1990).
-Measuring co-residence from the perspective of the elderly minimizes the effects of variation in demographic conditions on indicators of family structure.
+Looking at the residence patterns from the perspective of the elderly makes it possible to partly overcome the weaknesses of household-level variables, such as those used in the Hammel-Laslett model, which is popular among family historians.
+Measuring coresidence from the perspective of the elderly minimizes the effects of variation in demographic conditions on indicators of family structure.
 The majority of older people have the demographic potential to reside with offspring, even in populations in which few households have the potential to include elderly kin.

-Like Ruggles, we defined the elderly population as persons aged 65 or older, and we treated married couples in which both partners were aged 65 or older as single observations, since they shared a single living arrangement (Ruggles 2009, 252f.).
-Accordingly, our analysis focuses on the residence of these elderly people in multi-generational households.
-Again like Ruggles (2010), we subdivided multi-generational households into stem-family households and joint-family households in order to capture two distinct manifestations of the complexity of family co-residence.
-In the first part of our analysis, the operationalization of our two dependent variables was based on definitions suggested by Ruggles (2010, 566).
-Stem-family households were multi-generational co-resident groups with no more than one married child.
-Joint-family households were multi-generational co-resident groups with two or more married children.
-In later sections of the paper, we present our refined measures of stem- and joint-family living arrangements4.
+Like Ruggles, the elderly population is defined as persons aged 65 or older, and married couples in which both partners were aged 65 or older are treated as single observations, since they shared a single living arrangement.
+Accordingly, the analysis focuses on the residence of these elderly people in multigenerational households.
+Again like Ruggles, multigenerational households are subdivided into stem-family households and joint-family households in order to capture two distinct manifestations of the complexity of family coresidence.
+In the first part of the analysis, the operationalization of the two dependent variables was based on definitions suggested by Ruggles.
+Stem-family households were multigenerational coresident groups, with no more than one married child.
+Joint-family households were multigenerational coresident groups with two or more married children.
+In later sections of the article, the authors present the refined measures of stem- and jointfamily living arrangements.